-SureCare does not have an Out of Hours service and only considers referrals during regular office hours.
+SureCare do not have an Out of Hours service and only consider referrals during regular office hours.
 The final decision for the placement of a child will be at the discretion of the Registered Manager.
-This will be based on completing the Pre-Admission documentation, undertaking consultations with professionals around the housemates case as well as considering if the housemate needs can be met without impacting the current residents within the home.
+This will be based on completing the pre-Admission documentation, undertaking consultations with professionals around the housemate's case as well as considering the if the housemate needs can be met without impacting the current residents within the home.